bbaltazar/professional-scheduling-platform/CSV_QUICKSTART.md

 - Check: File → Properties → Type should be CSV

 ### "Missing email"
+- Solution: Email is optional - you can leave it blank
+- Check: Name and phone must be filled

+### "Missing phone number"
-- Solution: Ensure every row has an email address
+- Solution: Ensure every row has a phone number
-- Check: Column 2 should have valid emails
+- Check: Column 2 should have 10-digit phone numbers

 ### "File encoding error"
 - Solution: Save your file as UTF-8